codesnail/BehavioralCloning/README.md

 | Data Set 2            | Lower quality, many more zero steering angles       | 1.27 sec                  |

 On big data size of 1 TB, this introduces a difference of about 0.7 days of training (16.1 vs 15.4 days).
 We could say that a difference of 1 day on this size of data should be expected due to optimization differences.

+#### Performance on GPU

+The average runtime on GPU was 0.12 sec per MB, compared to 1.4 sec per MB for quad-core.
+This is a 91.4% improvement in runtime!
+To understand the scale of difference on big data, with 1TB of data it will take 1.45 days on GPU vs 17 days on quad-core.